YOUR STORY BEGINS HERE

 Personal work method is developed, focusing on how you develop your skills in preparation and execution of performance.

 Major project-Short Film: Working in small groups, students will develop their own short film.
 Alongside experienced group mentors, students will write, produce, direct and act in 7-minute short films.
 The project draws together all the training students have received up to this point.
-Screening of these films will form part of the students’ industry showcase.
+Screening of these films will hence form part of the students’ industry showcase.

 LAUNCHING YOUR CAREER